-This spicy and satisfying Turkey Chilli can be made ahead of time and freezes well, so it’s a perfect dinner for hectic evenings!
+This spicy and satisfying Turkey Chilli can be made ahead of time and also freezes well.
+It’s a perfect dinner for hectic evenings!

 When life gets hectic, as it so often does, it’s really useful to have some dinners on hand which will fit into your evening without too much fuss.